Sinkane

-Born to college professors in London, he lived in Sudan, then moved to the US when he was five, and lived for some time in Ohio.
+Born to college professors in London, he lived in Sudan, then moved to the US when he was five, and lived for some time in Provo, Utah, before moving to Kent, Ohio, in 8th grade and graduating from Theodore Roosevelt High School in Kent in 2002.
+He then moved to Columbus to attend The Ohio State University.
 Prior to embarking on his solo career, he worked with Eleanor Friedberger, Caribou, of Montreal, Born Ruffians, and Yeasayer as a session musician.

 Ahmed Gallab is the vocalist and music director of the Atomic Bomb!
 Band which plays the music of Nigerian funk musician William Onyeabor.
 The group includes David Byrne (of Talking Heads), Money Mark (of the Beastie Boys), Damon Albarn (of Blur and Gorillaz), Dev Hynes (aka Blood Orange and Lightspeed Champion), Alexis Taylor (of Hot Chip), Charles Lloyd, Amadou and Mariam, Jamie Lidell, Pharoah Sanders, Joshua Redman, among many many others.

+Gallab composed the music for Roald Dahl's musical adaptation of his book "The Enormous Crocodile".
+It debuted at Leeds Playhouse in Leeds, UK in December 2023 and made its London debut at Regent's Park Open Air Theatre on May 22, 2024.
+Gallab was nominated for Best Composer, Lyricist or Book Writer by the Stage Debut Awards for his work on this production.

 On 10 February 2017 Sinkane released their sixth album Life & Livin' It on City Slang.

-On 6 March 2017 Sinkane made their television network debut on Conan.
+On 18 December 2008 Sinkane made their late-night television debut on David Letterman, playing drums with of Montreal.
+On 6 March 2017 they made their television network debut as a solo artist on Conan.

 On 16 September 2019 Sinkane made their aquatic network debut on FishCenter Live.